NEXT GENERATION MATERIALS

 By closely cooperating with the other competence centers on-site, the latest device performance data are utilized to immediately improve the next generation materials.
 This way, feedback loops are sped up and tailor-made materials for solution processing are realized in the labs of the Institute for Organic Chemistry (OCI) of Heidelberg University.

 - new semiconductor structures

-Through close cooperation with the other Competence Centers, a large variety of projects are being worked on.
+Through close cooperation between the competence centers, a large variety of projects are currently worked on.
 Several projects where synthesis is involved can be found in this diagram.

 Solubility Modulation of Materials